Eumundi, Queensland: History

 The Orana Nursery, operated in Eumundi from 1973 to 1991.
 It became the largest supplier of bougainvilleas in the Sunshine Coast region.

+Eumundi was bisected by the Bruce Highway until a 2.4 km bypass was completed in August 1976. between Eerwah Vale and Main Creek.

-On 24 March 1979 the first Eumundi Market was held at the CWA hall with 3 stalls, 8 visitors and $30 of sales.
+On 24 March 1979, the first Eumundi Market was held at the CWA hall with 3 stalls, 8 visitors and $30 of sales.
 It grew to over 600 stalls and 1.6 million visitors each year.

 The original Eumundi Brewery was opened in the Imperial Hotel in 1988.
 The brewery was closed in the late 1990s, but was rebuilt on its original site in the Imperial Hotel in 2017.